lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 Install the updated
 application keys
 ~~~~~~~~~~~
-{: #fig-flowchart-keys-token-invalid title="Handling of an access token or of a set of Application Keys that have Become Invalid" artwork-align="center"}
+{: #fig-flowchart-keys-token-invalid title="Handling of an Access Token or of a Set of Application Keys that Have Become Invalid" artwork-align="center"}

 # Trust Models for Learning New Authentication Credentials # {#sec-trust-models}